odderaser/discordr/README.md

 send_tex(tex_string)
 ```

-## Issues
+## Issues & Feedback

 Please create an issue within this repository if you have any difficulty or error using the package.

+If you have suggestions, feedback, or raving reviews you would like to share, come talk to us [on Discord!](https://discord.gg/SAHPhZn)